emir002/002-folder-lock/README.md

 File cmd_lock_app represents the main logic of the program as well as the user interface.
 When starting the program for the first time, it checks whether there is an encryption key in '%APPDATA%\002 Folder Lock', and if the encryption key is not present, it will generate a new key and ask to set a new password.
 The encrypted password is in the password.json file located in the current folder.
 If the password.json file does not exist or if the encrypted code has been changed, the program will be locked permanently and will inform the user to restore the original password.json file.
 The user has the right to enter the wrong code 5 times before the program is locked.
 The number of attempts to enter correct password is saved into a 'file' located in the folder '%APPDATA%\002 Folder Lock'

 ## False positive
 Some antivirus software (such as Avira - tested) falsely report the program after installation as positive for Trojans / ransomware due to encryption modules and block the program from starting.
 If this happens restore program from antivirus quarantine, add it to the whitelist of the antivirus program and continue using it normally.
 For your own safety, you can upload the program to one of the online programs for checking the presence of viruses, such as: https://www.eset.com/int/home/online-scanner/ or https://opentip.kaspersky.com

+The program is signed with a self-sign certificate that is available in the download folder.
+To avoid a warning from the antivirus software, it is recommended that you first download the certificate and install it (password is 0000) and only then install the program, so that the antivirus software would be sure that the program has not been changed from the moment of signing to the moment of installation on the computer.

 ## Speed
 The speed of encryption/decryption depends on the speed of your processor and SSD/HDD disk.
 For larger files and a larger number of files, use the command line version because it is faster than the GUI version.